Garudasana

-Garudasana is essentially a term in Sanskrit for Eagle Pose, and in the case of Indian mythology, it is suggested that Garuda was actually the king of all types of birds.
+Garudasana is originally a Sanskrit word for Eagle Pose, and in the case of Indian mythology, it has been suggested that Garuda is actually the king of all types of birds.
 The bird doesn’t only served as the Lord Vishnu’s vehicle but also remained to be the frontrunner whenever it came down to fight against the demons of all types.

 Step 1